markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Testing the deployment manually
 - Deployment to Heroku

 in Section 10 you will learn how to deploy a model using platform as a service.
 You will learn what platform as a service is.

-We will be using Hiroko for this course.

-So you will learn how to create the Heroku account and how to configure it to deploy your mothers and

-then you will deploy your mother using Heroku.
+We will be using Heroku for this course.
+So you will learn how to create the Heroku account and how to configure it to deploy your mothers and then you will deploy your mother using Heroku.

 You will also implement testing and continuous integration using Heroku in section eleven.